 I’m sure there’s a sewing tool for this but I used the gas stove to heat a needle and bent it into a hook.
 Then, it was easy to sew buttons and thread onto the animal bean bags!

 Now you can decorate them (my favourite part!).
 The buttons and thread helped to hide some of my sewing imperfections too.

+I hope you enjoy our DIY animal bean bags.
 What bean bag animal would you like to see?
 Do you sew?

 Other great bean bag games and links